OneClickLearning/OneClickLearning.github.io/README.md

-# one-click-learning
-IBM One Click Learning
+# IBM One Click Learning | Landing Page

-This repository hosts the IBM One Click Learning landing page at https://one-click-learning.github.io/.
+This repository hosts the IBM One Click Learning landing page at https://oneclicklearning.github.io.